Enactus-New-Beginnings/Enactus-New-Beginnings.github.io/gedPrep/README.md

 pip install -r requirements.txt
 `

+---

 ## Future Enhancements

 - Automate topic and type tracking for balanced question generation.
 - Extend functionality to other exam formats and subjects.
 - Randomize topic selection while avoiding repetitions.

+## Further Context

+---

+### Key Insights from Old Approaches

+1. Hugging Face APIs:

+   - Initially used Hugging Face APIs but found no suitable models that could handle large GED RLA-style input scripts.
+   - Experimented with chunking, keyword extraction, and creating distractors, but this was time-consuming and inefficient.

+2. Passage Collection:

+   - Tried generating a single question (e.g., about the main idea) for each passage.
+This worked but required continuous collection of new passages, which was impractical.

+3. Free Generation:
+   - Attempted free generation by instructing the model to create GED RLA-style MCQs.
+This approach had issues with:
+     - Repetition of topics mentioned in the prompt.
+     - Limited diversity, focusing mostly on "main idea" questions.

+### Current Approach

+The current solution reads sample questions from the official GED RLA guide.
+By analyzing patterns and question types in the guide, the system generates consistent and diverse questions with a balance between passage-based and non-passage-based types.
+This approach ensures high-quality output while minimizing manual effort.